Lord of glory, Who hast bought us

 Written in 1864, and submitted to the committee for the Appendix (1868) to the First Edition of A&M. It was included in the section entitled ‘Almsgiving’.
 Alderson asked the committee to agree that the tune could be written by her brother, John Bacchus Dykes*.
 It was accepted for the Appendix; the tune was called CHARITAS, an odd coinage (one would expect CARITAS) from the last word of the final verse (5).

-The hymn originally had four stanzas:
+The hymn originally had five stanzas:

-Lord of glory, who hast bought us With Thy life-blood as the price,Never grudging for the lost ones That tremendous sacrifice,And with that hast freely given Blessings...
+Lord of glory, Who hast bought us With Thy life-blood as the price,Never grudging for the lost ones That tremendous sacrifice,And with that hast freely given Blessings...

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.